 1. Change someone’s world by becoming a mentor.

-2. Enhance your leadership skills.
+2. Enhance your leadership skills by mentoring women.

 3. Becoming a mentor will encourage you to learn from others.

-4. Help shape the leaders of tomorrow.
+4. Mentoring women helps to shape the leaders of tomorrow.

-5. Mentoring gives you opportunities for self-reflection.
+5. Mentoring women gives you opportunities for self-reflection.

-Mentoring is a unique opportunity to step outside your normal circle of friends and social media’s echo chamber to gain an intimate understanding of how the world looks through someone else’s eyes.
-New perspectives lead to fresh ideas, and who knows where fresh ideas could lead you?
+“Mentoring is a unique opportunity to step outside your normal circle of friends and social media’s echo chamber to gain an intimate understanding of how the world looks through someone else’s eyes,” from TheArtofMentoring.com.

 7. Gain the intrinsic rewards of helping others.

-You can’t take from others without giving something back.
-It’s important to take the time to invest in future female leaders—no matter how cluttered our schedules are.
-Surround yourself with people who build each other up, support each other’s career development, and make time to teach each other.
-It’s a win-win for everyone.
+Katie Main says, “Surround yourself with people who build each other up, support each other’s career development, and make time to teach each other.
+It’s a win-win for everyone.”

 To learn more about mentoring, check out these great organizations: (I’ll be checking into them and will let you know what path I decide to chose)

-Show me a successful individual and I’ll show you someone who had real positive influences in his or her life.
-I don’t care what you do for a living—if you do it well I’m sure there was someone cheering you on or showing the way.
+Show me a successful individual, and I’ll show you someone who had real positive influences in his or her life.
+I don’t care what you do for a living—if you do it well, I’m sure there was someone cheering you on or showing the way.
 A mentor.”

 – Denzel Washington